-3.5.1 Desensitisation versus facilitation

-The information carrying capability at high frequencies of desensitisation (Graham, 2002) is revealed by the NoSlow model, in which there is more release at high frequencies, leading to more desensitisation.
-Figure 7a,b shows information transmission in the NoSlow model, either with or without facilitation and desensitisation.
+3.5.1 Desensitization versus Facilitation.
+The information-carrying capability at high frequencies of desensitization (Graham, 2002) is revealed by the NoSlow model, in which there is more release at high frequencies, leading to more desensitization.
+Figures 7a and 7b show information transmission in the NoSlow model, either with or without facilitation and desensitization.
 Removal of both mechanisms leads to a rapid decline in MI at frequencies above 10 Hz.
-However, removal of one or other of facilitation and desensitisation results in a large increase in MI at high frequencies.
-Both mechanisms are efficient information carriers, but counteract each other in combination.
-Desensitisation carries more information between about 1 to 10 Hz, as recovery from desensitisation is slower than decay of facilitation in our standard model (time constant of 500 ms versus 250 ms).
+However, removal of one or other of facilitation and desensitization results in a large increase in MI at high frequencies.
+Both mechanisms are efficient information carriers but counteract each other in combination.
+Desensitization carries more information between about 1 to 10 Hz, as recovery from desensitization is slower than decay of facilitation in our standard model (time constant of 500 ms versus 250 ms).

-Figure 7: Measures of information transmission for calyx model variants stimulated by Poisson spike trains with mean frequencies ranging from 0.1H to 200 Hz. (a),(b) No Slow model with and without facilitation and desensitisation (NS: No Slow; NSF: NS without facilitation; NSD: NS without desensitisation; NSFD: NS without both). (c),(d) Full model with faster vesicle recycling (Fast Rec: $r_p = 2$ /s) and slower decay of facilitation (Slow Fac: $\tau_f = 0.5$ s) (e),(f) Full model with different numbers of readily releasable vesicles pools.
+Figure 7: Measures of information transmission for calyx model variants stimulated by Poisson spike trains with mean frequencies ranging from 0.1H to 200 Hz. (a, b) No Slow model with and without facilitation and desensitization (NS: No Slow; NSF: NS without facilitation; NSD: NS without desensitization; NSFD: NS without both). (c, d) Full model with faster vesicle recycling (Fast Rec: $r_p = 2/s$) and slower decay of facilitation (Slow Fac: $\tau_f = 0.5 s$) (e, f) Full model with different numbers of readily releasable vesicles pools.
 The mean stimulation frequency is presented as linear (left column) and logarithmic (right column) plots.

-3.5.2 Variation in model parameters
+3.5.2 Variation in Model Parameters.
 The results shown so far are based on the average characteristics of the calyx of Held as determined by the fitting of the model to particular data sets.
 Fitting the model to data from individual calyces reveals some variation in parameter values, but with relatively tight distributions around the mean values used here (Hennig et al., 2008).
 Hence we would not expect large qualitative differences between calyces from the MI curves shown in Figure 6.

-The combinations, magnitudes and time courses of different STP mechanisms are likely synaptic pathway specific throughout the brain.
+The combinations, magnitudes, and time courses of different STP mechanisms are likely synaptic pathway specific throughout the brain.
 Typical neocortical excitatory synapses exhibit optimum information transmission at higher frequencies, but they also apparently have faster recovery from depression and slower decay of facilitation (Fuhrmann et al., 2002).
-Using typical neocortical values for background vesicle recycling and decay of facilitation shifts the optimum transmission frequency to higher values at the calyx, as shown in Figure 7c,d.
+Using typical neocortical values for background vesicle recycling and decay of facilitation shifts the optimum transmission frequency to higher values at the calyx, as shown in Figures 7c and 7d.
 Increasing the background replenishment rate to 2 vesicles per second (time constant of recovery of 500 ms) shifts the MI curve to the right, with optimum MI at around 4 to 5 Hz.
-Slowing the decay time constant of facilitation to 500 ms results in a new large peak in MI at 20 Hz and a significant reduction in MI below 10 Hz where the increased facilitation counteracts the information transmission due to depressive processes.
+Slowing the decay time constant of facilitation to 500 ms results in a new large peak in MI at 20 Hz and a significant reduction in MI below 10 Hz, where the increased facilitation counteracts the information transmission due to depressive processes.
 This is consistent with the operation of neocortical synapses (Fuhrmann et al., 2002).